Cross-Reference Groups: pa-py

 perineo– (Greek: space between the scrotum or mons veneris and the anus).

--petalous (Greek: in botany, a suffix combining form meaning, having a certain number or a certain shape of petals).
+–petalous (Greek: in botany, a suffix combining form meaning, “having

 phlogo-, phlog-, phlox (Greek: fire, flame; inflammation).